thazelart/golang-cli-template/README.md

 </p>
 <br/>

 An opinionated template for new Golang cli projects.

 <!-- BEGIN __DO_NOT_INCLUDE__ -->

 It includes:

 - The base of a cli using `spf13/cobra` (including the `version` command)
- - The `spf13/viper` configuration handler (using the `$HOME/.golang-cli-template.yaml` config file)
 - Everything needed to test using `stretchr/testify`
 - GitHub actions including release using `goreleaser/goreleaser`
 - The optimized and secured Dockerfile
 - Templating engine using `rantav/go-archetype`

 More to come.